 1.3.2 Provide information and guidance to those working for the Group on how to recognise and deal with bribery and corruption and tax evasion issues.

-1.4.
-Bribery and corruption in the UK are punishable for individuals by up to ten years’ imprisonment and if the Group is found to have taken part in corruption or tax evasion it could face an unlimited fine, be excluded from tendering for the public contracts and face damage to the Group’s reputation.
-The Group therefore takes its legal responsibilities very seriously.
+1.4 Bribery and corruption in the UK are punishable for individuals by up to ten years’ imprisonment and if the Group is found to have taken part in corruption or tax evasion it could face an unlimited fine, be excluded from tendering for public contracts and face damage to the Group’s reputation, The Group therefore takes its legal responsibilities very seriously.

-The policy applies to all individuals working at all levels and grades within the Group, including Directors, senior managers, officers, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers, interns, agents, sponsors, or any other person associated with the Group, wherever located and irrespective of which company employs them within the Group (collectively referred to as “employees” in this policy).
+2.1 This policy applies to all individuals working at all levels and grades within the Group, including Directors, senior managers, officers, employees (whether permanent, fixed-term or temporary) consultants, contractors, trainees, seconded staff, homeworkers, casual workers and agency staff, volunteers, interns, agents, sponsors or any other person associated with the Group, wherever located and irrespective of which company employees them within the Group (collectively referred to as “employees” in this policy).

-A bribe is an inducement or reward offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage.
+3.1 A bribe is an inducement or reward offered, promised or provide in order to gain any commercial, contractual, regulatory or personal advantage.
 A bribe need not only be a direct payment or benefit, but can cover indirect arrangements, which offer a benefit, not necessarily financial, to the recipient.

-Bribery refers to the act of offering, giving, promising, asking, agreeing, accepting, or soliciting something of value or of an advantage so to induce or influence an action or decision.
+3.2 Bribery refers to the act of offering, giving, promising, asking, agreeing, accepting, or soliciting something of value or of an advantage so to induce or influence an action or decision.
 If an individual is on the receiving end of a bribe and they accept it, they are also breaking the law.

 Offering a bribe – Example 1

 You offer a potential client tickets to a major sporting event, but only if they agree to do business with the Group.